seanivore/non-bio-life/contact-us.md

 ### The AI Evolution

-The past three years represent a natural progression of my design journey, as I began exploring how AI could enhance and expand creative processes.
+The past couple years represent a natural progression of my design journey, as I began exploring how AI could enhance and expand creative processes.
 I've always been a nerd for developing process, so this was an opportunity to turn the nerd up to 11.
 This exploration through AI and graphic design included:

 - Using generative AI art and in-painting to produce high quality fashion images, publishing to digital lookbooks
 - Creating fully automated content production processes that maintain design integrity